Contains a file name without a path. The specified file is used to store other Perforce environment variables.

 If not set, this variable is not used.

-might contain the following lines:
+P4CONFIG file might contain the following lines:

-P4CONFIG makes it trivial to switch Perforce settings when
+P4CONFIG makes it trivial to switch Perforce settings when switching

-each of your client workspaces and set
+your client workspaces and set

-P4CONFIG to point to
+P4CONFIG to point to that file, your

 Common settings may be placed into a configuration file in a parent directory.
 These settings may be overridden by setting them in configuration files in child directories.